Get Adobe Flash player

 WBF 2010 Party at Market Club

-After a day of intense discussions we invite you to join the Vienna 2010 party.
+After a day of intense discussions we invite you to join the World Blogging Forum Vienna 2010 party.
 We have teamed up with Vienna’s finest: just a couple of weeks ago, some of the most popular Viennese DJs opened a new club named market.
 Look forward to a live set by Microthol and groovy electronic beats by Vienna’s finest mixmasters.